 - Outsmarting Overeating: Boost Your Life Skills, End Your Food Problems by Karen R. Koenig

-As you can see, there are a quite a few quality resources to supplement our faith-based health and fitness efforts.
-These are not “bibles”, they are books written by humans that can teach you Godly tools for your journey!
-Keep an eye out for your tendency to look to outside sources for solutions and use these as supplements to your spiritual “diet”!
+As you can see, there are quite a few quality resources to supplement our faith-based health and fitness efforts.
+These are not “bibles”– They are books written by humans that can teach you godly tools for your journey.

 Are there any books that I did not include that you recommend?
 If so, please drop me a line, I’d love to check them out!